metaclass-nl/tutorial-api-platform/README.md

 The environment is te same as in the main branche, except:
 - Entity Greetings was removed
 - A migration was added to adjust the database
-- Switched off mercure to avoid it's viral agpl license
+- Switched off mercure to avoid it's viral agpl license, switched off next telemetry
 - New welcome page (pwa/pages/index.tsx)

 This chapter adds an entity class Employee.